asw221/dlm/README.md

 _Quick residual diagnostics for the model with only one DL function.
 There appears to be a non-constant variance pattern, and age and gender are clearly correlated with the residuals from this fit.
-The code below produces the plot on the left._
+The code above produces the plot on the left._